 Start by filling out the ONLINE APPLICATION.
 The link is also posted under the Be a Fellow section on the Island Institute website.
 Along with the application form, applicants need to provide a resume and a personal statement describing why the applicant wants to be a Fellow.
 Applications will be considered incomplete until all these pieces have been received.
 After the application is received, candidates will go through a preliminary review process.
 Strong candidates are asked to do an initial virtual interview with the Fellows Project Team who then makes recommendations for on-site interviews.
-The three top candidates for each Fellowship position will conduct on-island interviews.
-The island- based selection committee makes the final hiring decision.
+The three top candidates for each Fellowship position will conduct final interviews with the host site.
+The site-based selection committee makes the final hiring decision.